 These technical conditions are to insure that the device cannot cause harmful radio interference to Mobile Operator Networks.

 Interference can affect the reception for people in the service area by blocking or dropping calls.

 Devices that do not comply with these conditions are illegal to sell or operate in Ireland under the Wireless Telegraphy Act 1926 to 2009.

 Illegal devices will be confiscated where found and those in possession of illegal devices are liable on summary conviction to a Class A fine not exceed €5,000 or on conviction on indictment to a fine not exceeding €250,000.

 There are some online retailers selling repeaters that comply with ComReg’s technical conditions.
-A list of these manufacturers can be found here.
+View a list of these manufacturers.
 ComReg will regularly review this list to ensure that it is kept up to date.
-A list of suppliers and installers can be found here.
+View a list of suppliers and installers.

 There are no restrictions on who can install a repeater.
 The installation requires placing an external antenna outside the property.
 This may involve the use of ladders and power tools and knowledge on where the nearest mobile base station is for optimum setup.
 These can be located using ComReg’s siteviewer webpage.

 While the setup is relatively straight forward, ComReg strongly recommends and advises having a professional installer conduct the installation.
-A list of suppliers and installers can be found here.
+View a list of suppliers and installers.

 The price of repeaters can vary depending on how many services you want to cover e.g. call & texts only, data only or calls, texts and data.
 ComReg advises consumers to consider their needs before making a purchase.
 Please check back on ComReg’s website soon for a list of manufacturers and installers of these devices.